ernestyalumni/mathphysics/README.md

 pip install ipykernel

 # and
+# (but read further below because this might not be the right command for your setup)

 python -m ipykernel install --user --name ENVNAME --display-name "Python (whatever you want to call it)"
 ```